-Article 49 Basis for decisions
+Basis for decisions

-(1) The Court shall decide in accordance with the requests submitted by the parties.
-The Court shall not award more than is requested.

-(2) The decisions on the merits may only be based on arguments or evidence on which the parties have had an opportunity to present their comments.
+- (1) The Court shall decide in accordance with the requests submitted by the parties.
+The Court shall not award more than is requested. - (2) The decisions on the merits may only be based on grounds or evidence on which the parties have had an opportunity to present their comments.

-(3) Decisions on the merits may only be based on the grounds, facts and evidence put forward by the parties or introduced into the procedure by the order of the Court.

-(4) The Court shall evaluate evidence freely and independently.
+- (3) Decisions on the merits may only be based on the grounds, facts and evidence submitted by the parties or introduced into the procedure by an order of the Court. - (4) The Court shall evaluate evidence freely and independently.

-Article 50 Formal requirements
+Formal requirements

-(1) The decision of the Court shall be reasoned and will be given in writing in accordance with the Rules of Procedure.

-(2) The decision of the Court will be delivered in the language of proceedings.
+- (1) The decision of the Court shall be reasoned and shall be given in writing in accordance with the Rules of Procedure. - (2) The decision of the Court shall be delivered in the language of proceedings.

-Article 51 Dissenting opinions
+Dissenting opinions

-(1) Decisions of the Court shall be taken by a majority of the panel, in accordance with the Statute.
-In case of equal votes the vote of the presiding Judge shall prevail.

-(2) In exceptional circumstances any member of the panel may express his dissenting opinion separately from the decision of the Court.
+- (1) Decisions of the Court shall be taken by a majority of the panel, in accordance with the Statute.
+In case of equal votes the vote of the presiding judge shall prevail. - (2) In exceptional circumstances any judge of the panel may express his dissenting opinion separately from the decision of the Court.

-Article 52 Settlement
+Settlement